CULTURE, SOCIETY, GENDER AND HEALTH

-In this subject, we invite you as future health professionals to consider issues relevant to the health needs of a diverse multicultural population in Australia in terms of gender.
-We will explore the impact of gender (in terms of theory and impact) in relation to individuals, family, religion and culture, the health industry (the medicalization of health), sexuality (and the impact of sexually transmitted infections), violence, parenting (including post-natal depression), men's health, and minority groups (such as refugees and/or prisoners).
-Through lectures, directed reading and tutorials, students will explore how gender intersects with health within social, cultural and political contexts.< br/>
+In this subject, we invite you as a future health professional to consider issues relevant to the health needs of a diverse multicultural population in Australian terms of gender.
+We will explore the impact of gender (in terms of theory and impact) in relation to individuals, family, religion and culture, the health industry (the medicalization of health), sexuality (and the impact of sexually transmitted infections), violence, parenting (including post-natal depression), men's health, minority groups (such as prisoners) and the impact of climate change.
+Through lectures, directed reading and tutorials, students will explore how gender intersects with heath within social, cultural and political contexts.

 SchoolSchool of Psychology & Public Health

 Special conditions This subject is primarily intended as an introduction to gender for health science students.
 Students majoring in gender studies from other disciplines should discuss with the subject coordinator prior to enrolment as it may revisit issues covered in other subjects.

 |Resource Type||Title||Resource Requirement||Author and Year||Publisher|

 |Readings||Gender Inequality in our Changing World: A comparative approach||Prescribed||Lori Keschaft, Roger Clarke and Denise Ciambrone (2016)||Routledge|

 01. Understand and explain the difference between gender and sex

 02. Have a working understanding of the theoretical constructs surrounding gender

 03. Identify and critically analyze issues in health pertaining to gender.